behzad-parsa/hotel-management-csharp-refactor/README.md

 Technically, based on the role that was defined and the authority that was granted, end users may engage in activity.

+## Architecture
+The structure of this refactored version is built on a three-layer architecture, with each layer being responsible for its own set of tasks.

 ## Features
-- based on 3 Layer Architecture
+- Login System
  sth here
 - Password Hashing
-- Role - access
+- Role - access Level
+- Weather api
-- ...
+- Recent Activiy
-- ...
+- Theme

-## Use
+## Databse
-## Installtion
+## Usage
 ## Version History
 ## Licence